Regional East Antarctic and its Provinces

-What are the causal linkages between atmosphere, ocean, cryosphere, and their consequent effects on open water and under ice biogeochemistry and ecology in East Antarctica for past, present and future conditions?
+What are the causal linkages between atmosphere, ocean, cryosphere, and their consequent effects on open water and under ice biogeochemistry and ecology in the East Antarctic under past, present and future conditions?

 - Assess how Southern Ocean wind changes affect the regional oceanic circulation and sea ice (e.g. sea ice transport, creation of polynyas) on timescales ranging from decadal (e.g. over the last few centuries to millennia) to centennial (e.g. past abrupt climate change), to multi-millennial (e.g. glacial-interglacial timescales) using ocean/sea-ice models.